-Real-Time Clock
+Real Time Clock

-Problem Procedure
+Problem Pro cedure

-The BIOS setting and system date/ time are lost.
-If the RTC battery becomes completely discharged, the real-time clock and calendar will stop working.
-The RTC battery should be replaced only by your dealer or by a TOSHIBA service presentative, and then set the date/time in the TOSHIBA Setup Utility by using the following steps:
+The BIOS setting and system date/ time are lost. disc stop only pres e RTC battery becomes completely charged, the realtime clock and calendar will be working.
+The RTC battery should be replaced by your dealer or by a TOSHIBA servicere sentative, and then set the date/time in the SHIBA Setup Utility by using the following is:

 1. Launch the TOSHIBA Setup Utility.

 Refer to the TOSHIBA Setup Utility section for further information.

 2. Set the date in the System Date field.

-3. Set the time in the System Time field.

-4. Follow the on-screen instructions to proceed.
+3. Set the time in the System Time field.4.
+Follow the on-screen instructions to proceed.